Chewy, Crunchy Homemade Bagels

 Once upon a time, I spent my days laboring at a local bagel spot, it was here that I learned to love all things bagel.
 From the simple bagel with cream cheese to bagel pizzas to my daily addiction of various bagel sandwiches I just couldn’t get enough.
 As life often goes, I moved on from the bagel store but I never lost my enthusiasm for great tasting, authentic, amazingly tasty bagels.

 It was with this enthusiasm that I began trying to recreate the perfect bagel in my own kitchen.
 The bagel recipe I will be sharing with you today is the result of years of trial and error and hundreds of homemade bagels.
 I don’t like to toot my own horn but I have found these bagels to be better than any I can buy in my area.
-Unless your lucky enough to live near a company that is still making bagels in the authentic, traditional way I am willing to bet you will agree.
+Unless you’re lucky enough to live near a company that is still making bagels in the authentic, traditional way I am willing to bet you will agree.

 Authentic bagels consist of 6 basic ingredients flour, salt, malt, sugar, water and yeast.
 If you come across any recipes calling for vegetable oil, butter, eggs or other various adjuncts you may want to think twice before spending the time on them as you may not get that familiar taste.
 I have nothing against those recipes and I’m sure they all have their merits but for me, I take my bagels very seriously and I have found in this instance that keeping true to tradition gives the best results.
 So with my lecture on tradition complete lets start making some bagels.